 Welcome to the University of Oregon, where tradition meets technology in a classic college campus setting.
 Take a stroll between classes and you’ll find students navigating the 295-acre, bike-friendly campus by pedal power, enjoying the sounds of street corner music performers, shopping for spirit gear and textbooks at the UO Duck Store, or just enjoying a cup of coffee.
 Or cheer on the Oregon Ducks.

-The UO Division of Student Affairs is dedicated to enhancing the lives and learning of all students at the University of Oregon, and seeks to engage students through a variety of leadership positions, programs, and services.
+The UO Division of Student Life is dedicated to enhancing the lives and learning of all students at the University of Oregon, and seeks to engage students through a variety of leadership positions, programs, and services.

 Take a Look